 Professor Wheeler trained in Birmingham, Cardiff and Boston, USA.
 He is interested in chronic kidney disease and its complications, specifically those that increase the burden of cardiovascular disease and/or accelerate progression of kidney failure.
 He has participated in the design, roll out and monitoring of several large-scale clinical trials.
 He was a member of the steering committee of SHARP and EVOLVE, and is on the steering committee of CREDENCE, acting as UK principal investigator for this study.
 He leads the Clinical Research Team in the Centre for Nephrology at the Royal Free Hospital, and is a Past President of the UK Renal Association and Chair of the UK Renal Registry.
 He has helped develop many guidelines, including Kidney Disease Inclduing Global Outcome (KDIGO), of which he is co-chair.

 Dr Carol Whelan BSc, MB ChB, MD, FRCP (pictured left)

 Consultant Cardiologist, Royal Free London NHS Foundation Trust, London

-Dr Peter Winocour MD, FRCP (pictured left)
+Dr Peter Winocour MD, FRCP (pictured right)

 Consultant Physician and Clinical Director for Diabetes and Endocrine Service, East and North Hertfordshire NHS Trust